goetting/ez-flux/README.md

 # Contributing

-Contributions of any kind are always welcome.
+Contributions of any kind are always welcome!
-With further simplification and performance optimization being top priority, features additions should be the absolute exception.

 To run Linter, Flow, Bable and Jest and have them watch src and test folders respectively:
 ```sh